nervos-community/RFC-0023/APC-Calculation.md

 ## Compensation Rate

-> Question to Solve: from block `i`, where total total issuance up to and including block `i` is `C_i`, what is the prospective compensation rate in the next month / year / years?
+> Question to Solve: from block `i`, where total issuance up to and including block `i` is `C_i`, what is the prospective compensation rate in the next month / year / years?

 We use the data above to calculate compensation rate.
 It is noticed that, the secondary issuance velocity is always uniform, and the primary issuance velocity may change.